-Students intending to complete the General Studies degree must declare their intention to do so before they register for their sixth unit of course work.
-Students who do not make this declaration within this time frame will not be permitted to register for further course work.
+Students intending to complete the general studies degree must declare their intention to do so before they register for their sixth unit of coursework.
+Students who do not make this declaration within this time frame will not be permitted to register for further coursework.

-- a minimum of 10 units must be completed in the science disciplines of: - biology - chemistry - · computer studies - mathematics - physics - psychology - applied human nutrition courses designated as science courses on page 79 and; - 2. at least one unit must be completed in mathematics; and - 3. one unit must be completed in English; and - 4. at least two units must be completed from arts disciplines. - students may also include up to three units of professional studies.
-Applied human nutrition courses included in the applied human nutrition science minor as designated on page 79 will not be counted as professional electives; and - at least eight units of the total program must be completed at the 2000 level or above, of which at least two units must be completed at the 3000 level or above; and - students must complete at least one minor as defined by a science department as noted above in number 1.
-This minor could include the applied human nutrition science minor; and - overall, at least two units must be completed in each of three science disciplines as noted above in number 1; - students must achieve a GPA of 2.0 in their best six science units, including the minor discipline and any of its required courses in order to graduate.
+- 7. a minimum of 10 units must be completed in the science disciplines of: - biology - chemistry - computer science - · mathematics - physics - psychology - applied human nutrition courses designated as science courses on page 84 and; - 8. at least one unit must be completed in mathematics; and - 9. one unit must be completed in English; and - at least two units must be completed from arts disciplines. - 11. students may also include up to three units of professional studies.
+Applied human nutrition courses included in the applied human nutrition science minor as designated on page 84 will not be counted as professional electives; and - at least eight units of the total program must be completed at the 2000 level or above, of which at least two units must be completed at the 3000 level or above; - 13. students must complete at least one minor as defined by a science department as noted above in number 1.
+This minor could include the applied human nutrition science minor; and - overall, at least two units must be completed in each of three science disciplines as noted above in number 1; and - 15. students must achieve a GPA of 2.0 in their best six science units, including the minor discipline and any of its required courses in order to graduate.